cjacker/opensource-toolchain-bouffalo-lab/README.md

 Debugging of BL series chips are supported by OpenOCD with JTAG debugger or C-Sky Debug Server with CK-Link debugger.

-The pinmap for JTAG or CK-Link is same:
+The pinmaps of JTAG or CK-Link are same as below table:

 |   CHIP/Pin    |  BL602/BL604  |  BL702/BL704/BL706 | BL616/BL618 |   BL808  |
 |:-------------:|:-------------:|:------------------:|:-----------:|:--------:|